-Three new genetic links to colorectal cancerDecember 23rd, 2012 in Cancer /
+Three new genetic links to colorectal cancerDecember 23, 2012 in Medicine & Health / Cancer

 Vanderbilt-Ingram Cancer Center investigators have identified three new genetic "hotspots" linked to colorectal cancer.
 These variants, reported Dec.
 23 in an Advanced Online Publication in Nature Genetics, provide new insight into the biology of colorectal cancer – and could represent new therapeutic targets for the disease.